KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 Note that these attribute values will be affected not only by the ongoing passage of time, but also by operations such as halting, resuming, or seeking along the ticker timeline.
 Code for these adjustments can be found in the relevant hook functions.

+#### Ticker observer
+By default Ticker objects will run whenever they are triggered; they are not tied to the SC Display cycle in any way.
+However this can lead to suboptimal performance, particularly if their animation takes place in a `<canvas>` element not currently visible in the end-user's device viewport.

+If a dev-user creates a Display animation object to control a `<canvas>` animation - using the `scrawl.makeRender()` factory function - and they include the `observe` attribute in the factory function's argument, then that object will only run when the `<canvas>` element becomes visible in the end-user's device viewport.

+Dev users can extend this functionality to include Ticker animations running on the `<canvas>` element simply by including the `observer` attribute in the `scrawl.makeTicker()` factory function's argument object, setting its value to the Display animation object itself, or to its `name` String.
+This will force the ticker to check whether its associated Display animation is currently running before actioning its subscribed Tween/Action objects.

 #### Temporal direction
 SC Ticker objects can run both forwards and backwards.
 Dev-users can change the *temporal direction* of the ticker by invoking the `ticker.reverse()` function when required.
 This function acts like a switch: if the ticker was running forwards, it will immediately start running backwards; if it was running backwards it will now run forwards.

-Internally, SC doesn't actually reverse time; rather it updates the ticker's currently associated subscriber Tween/Action objects with the new temporal direction of travel (using the `changeSubscriberDirection()` function).
-It is up to Tween and Action objects to interpret the data that their Ticker object sends to them on each tick
+Internally, SC doesn't actually reverse time; rather it updates the ticker's currently subscribed Tween/Action objects with the new temporal direction of travel (using the `changeSubscriberDirection()` function).
+It is up to Tween and Action objects to interpret the data that their Ticker object sends to them on each tick.

 #### Subscriber communication
 During each iteration of the Ticker object's run, the overarching ticker Animation object will, if relevant, invoke the Ticker object's `ticker.fn(reverse: Boolean)` function.
 Here, the ticker calculates relevant timing data which it passes onto each of its Tween/Action object subscribers' `tween.update()` function.